mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably can search from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY
+- Can be Xyz/Pendulum/Ritual focused
 - Only use for Farming or Event duels
-- Main Deck can contain Ritual/Pendulum
-- Can be Xyz/Pendulum centered archetypes
+- Can have any Xyz/Pendulum/Ritual cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Mainly Farming/Event/Trader/Ticket cards

 ### Ritual Decks
 - Has 5-6 Ritual Spells
 - Has 6-8 Ritual Monsters
-- Ritual centered archetypes
+- Ritual focused archetypes
 - No Fusion/Synchro/Link cards

 ### XyzPendulum Decks
-- Xyz/Pendulum centered archetypes
+- Xyz/Pendulum focused archetypes
 - No Fusion/Synchro/Link cards
 - Can get cards from Boxes